 - Server Virtualisation – Allows your business the deployment of virtual machines based on one or more hosts or guest physical servers.
 Each guest runs on a virtual imitation of the hardware layer.
 This approach allows the guest operating system to run without modifications.
 It will also allow the server administrator to create guests that use alternate operating system.
 The guest will have no knowledge of the host’s operating system as it will be unidentifiable that it’s not running on real hardware.
 It does, however, require real computing resources from the host — so it uses a hypervisor to coordinate instructions to the CPU, memory & other resources.

-- Storage virtualisation – Allows your business to pool physical storage from multiple network storage devices into what appears to be a single storage device, managed from a central console.
+- Data virtualisation – Allows your business to pool physical storage from multiple network storage devices into what appears to be a single storage device, managed from a central console.
 Storage virtualization is commonly used in a storage area network (SAN).
 The management of storage devices can be tedious and time-consuming.
 Storage virtualization will help benefit the storage administrator perform tasks of backup, archiving, and recovery more efficiently by disguising the actual complexity of the SAN.

 - Hardware virtualisation – Allows you business uses a virtual machine manager which is embedded in the circuits of a hardware component, (VM Ware’s ESXi for example) instead of being called up from a third-party software application.